castai/docs/docs/guides/ingress.md

 ## Metrics

-Once you have your application up and running, you can check another out-of-the-box feature CAST AI configures for you: ingress metrics and dashboard.
+Once you have your application up and running, you can check another out-of-the-box feature CAST AI configures for you: the ingress metrics and dashboard.
 Head to CAST.AI console, and in your cluster details page, click on the *"Grafana metrics"* link in the side menu.
 Once in Grafana, click *"Home"* in the top-left corner and open "NGINX Ingress controller" dashboard.
-You should be greeted with a similar view to this:
+You should be greeted with a view similar to this:

 ![](ingress/ingress-dashboard.png)

 This dashboard provides an overview of your application traffic.
-To better tailor the dashboard to your specific needs, refer to [NGINX metrics documentation](https://docs.nginx.com/nginx-ingress-controller/logging-and-monitoring/prometheus/) for more details on available metrics.
+To tailor the dashboard to your specific needs, refer to [NGINX metrics documentation](https://docs.nginx.com/nginx-ingress-controller/logging-and-monitoring/prometheus/) for more details on available metrics.